MartaSolarz/Master_thesis/README.md

 In the multiple forms solution, the map served as an information source OR as a double-check, whereas when presented as a single form, the map served BOTH functions.

+### Publication

+The results of this work were presented during EuroCarto 2024 in Vienna on 9-11 September 2024.
+The abstract of the presentation was published at the following address: https://ica-abs.copernicus.org/articles/7/161/2024/.

 **Author**: Marta Solarz